Katty99/EDITED_task/README.md

 # EDITED_task
-Scrape a product page from shop.mango.com using Scrapy
+Scrape a product page from shop.mango.com using Python Scrapy framework